 Lime essential oil is often used to help treat anorexia due to its ability to increase appetite.
-Simply inhaling this energizing essential oil can stimulate the secretion of digestive juices, awakening your digestive system and increasing your hunger.
+Aromatic use of this energizing essential oil can stimulate the secretion of digestive juices, awakening your digestive system and increasing your hunger.

 Prevents Signs of Aging